-Changes in 2009
+Changes in 2012

-Revisions to 2008 estimates
+Revisions to 2011 estimates

-This year's revisions incorporate data through December 2008 and provide revised estimates for January 2004 through November 2008 for all previous seasonally adjusted labor force series.
-Currently, there are 129 series that are directly seasonally adjusted and many more that are derived from these series.
+This year's revisions incorporate data through December 2011 and provide revised estimates for January 2007 through November 2011 for all previous seasonally adjusted labor force series.
+Currently, there are 144 series that are directly seasonally adjusted and many more that are derived from these series.
 (See the subsequent section titled "Aggregation procedures.")

 An important criterion for evaluating alternative methods of seasonal adjustment is how close initial estimates are to the results of subsequent revisions.
 Users of seasonally adjusted data are often most interested in current information.
 Thus, it is desirable that the initial seasonally adjusted estimates be as close as possible to the improved estimates made after more data become available.
-Even though the revisions currently being released for the 2008 seasonally adjusted data are not final, the first revisions are usually the largest and often indicate the direction of subsequent revisions.
+Even though the revisions currently being released for the 2011 seasonally adjusted data are not final, the first revisions are usually the largest and often indicate the direction of subsequent revisions.

-Table 1 shows the civilian unemployment rates for January to November 2008, as first computed and as revised.
-The revisions for the last six months of 2008 are due to the sharp rise in the unemployment level that led to the underestimation of the trend and overestimation of the concurrent unemployment seasonal factors.
-Note that December 2008 is the final month of the series and has no revision.
+Table 1 shows the civilian unemployment rates for January to November 2011, as first computed and as revised, and there are several small revisions.
+Note that December 2011 is the final month of the series and has no revision.